MangoLatte-GameDev/digital-forensics-portfolio/daily-journals/day01.md

 ## 💡 Solutions / Learnings:
 - Basic cyber security fondumentals
-- KFC and the diamond model
+- UKC and the diamond model

 ## 📌 Plan for Tomorrow:
 - TryHackMe: `Pre secrity - all of "network Fundamentals" modules`